🐶 Free shipping on order over $75

 Shop Now

 Dog Won’t Eat Food, But Will Eat Treats?
-Here’s Why.
+Here’s Why

-15 Reasons Your Dog Won’t Eat Their Food
+14 Reasons Your Dog Won’t Eat Their Food

 Here are some common reasons dogs refuse their food and what to do about it:

-1. Recent vaccinations
+1. Recent Vaccinations

 After vaccinations, ensure your dog stays hydrated and offer bland, easily digestible food like unseasoned chicken and rice.
 If the loss of appetite persists or other symptoms develop, call your vet.

-2. Dislike for the food
+2. Dislike of the Food

+Have you ever hated the taste or texture of food?
+Sometimes, dogs can feel the same way!
 Here are some things you can do to address this issue:

-• Try different high-quality dry dog food brands and flavors
+• Try different high-quality dry dog food brands and flavors.

-3. Preference for treats
+3. Preference for Treats

 You can also use a food puzzle or interactive feeder to make mealtime more fun for your dog.